erkyrath/infocom-zcode-terps/README.md

 * xzip.bin: ZIP binary (C128 auto-boot disk)
 * *.bas: BASIC bytecode for receiving files over a serial connection

+Presumably the C128 image is just the last file that was transferred to a micro before the directory was dumped.

 Not sure why there are several versions of the BASIC script.
 They all start by printing "IBM TFTP RECEIVER", but they diverge from there.

 ## colorcomputer: TRS-80 CoCo 2